ltwlf/json-diff-ts/README.md

 ## Release Notes

+- **v4.5.0:** Switched internal utilities from lodash to es-toolkit/compat for a smaller bundle size
 - **v4.4.0:** Fixed Date-to-string diff when `treatTypeChangeAsReplace` is false
 - **v4.3.0:** Enhanced functionality:
   - Added support for nested keys to skip using dotted path notation in the keysToSkip option